DanielOgorchock/ST_Anything/README.md

 - Illuminance Measurement (using a MAX44009 I2C sensor)
 - Illuminance Measurement (using a BH1750 I2C sensor)
 - Illuminance Measurement (using a Color TCS34725 I2C sensor)
+- Temperature Measurement (using a AM2320 I2C sensor)
+- Relative Humidity  Measurement (using a AM2320 I2C sensor)
 - Temperature Measurement (using a BME280 I2C sensor)
 - Relative Humidity  Measurement (using a BME280 I2C sensor)
 - Pressure Measurement (using a BME280 I2C sensor)